 Insurance and Hostage Negotiators: Big Business with Kidnappings

 Different countries have taken different approaches to dealing with the kidnapping of their nationals, according to the British Guardian.
 Britain, along with the US, has long been a representative of the “no concessions” camp, which officially refuses to negotiate with terrorists, pay ransoms or make any other concessions.
 It is feared that paying ransom increases the risk of future kidnappings.
-In addition, money would also get into the hands of terrorist organizations with which ongoing operations could be financed, according to the reasoning.
+In addition, money would also get into the hands of terrorist organizations with which ongoing operations might be financed, according to the reasoning.

 AP/Kurt Stocking